 2019 has been a busy year for CPUs, and that could mean big deals during Black Friday and Cyber Monday.
 Intel launched its monstrous 28-thread Xeon W-3175X, and GPU-disabled chips like the Intel Core i5-9400F.
 And Cascade Lake X has been announced with steep price cuts (and the same 14nm+ process).
 AMD successfully rolled out Zen 2 architecture and a full lineup of AMD Ryzen 3000 processors, although there were some issues with Boost Clocks, The top-end 16-core Ryzen 9 3950X offers impressive performance while the Core i9-9900KS consistently hits 5-GHz..
 In terms of value and multi-core productivity, AMD is, in fact, handily ahead of the big blue team for now.

 What does that mean for the deal-seeking CPU shopper?
 There's a good chance we'll see very good deals on previous-generation Ryzen 2000 CPUs this Black Friday, as well as some deals on newer Ryzen 3000 processors as well.
-And with Intel cutting prices of its upcoming CPUs in order to better compete with AMD, we would not be surprised to see some more sweet deals on 8th- and 9th-Gen Intel CPUs
+And with Intel cutting prices of its upcoming CPUs in order to better compete with AMD, we would not be surprised to see some more sweet deals on 8th- and 9th-Gen Intel CPUs, too.

 So with all these CPUs, old and new, how do you shop for a new CPU while ensuring you’re getting a good deal?
 If you’re not wedded to either Intel or AMD, you should check out our CPU Buying Guide for general advice, the CPU Hierarchy page to see how given processors compare to the competition and our Best Gaming CPUs, Best CPUs for Desktop Applications and Best Cheap CPUs (under $130) pages to help narrow down your search.